nimdone/nimdone-88471/src/pages/index.md

         content: 'Insert a figure, resize, add arrows; it is a tedious process'
   - section_id: call-to-action
     type: section_cta
-    title: Get started with nimdone
+    title: Try out your new slide assistant
     subtitle: Save time while making your presentations today
     actions:
       - label: Try for free